vendasta/marketplace-documentation/docs/GettingStarted/getting_started.md

 ![Discover Products](../../assets/images/getting_started/discover_products.png)

-## High Level Requirements
+## Required Features

-If you want your Product distributed in the Vendasta Marketplace, then there are a set of integration features that all distributed products must support:
+If you want your Product distributed in the Vendasta Marketplace, then there are a set of integrations that all distributed products must implement:

 **1) Order Acceptance**